jangle-cms/io/site/docs/api/README.md

 Get information about a list's structure and options.

-Useful for rolling your own CMS.
+Useful for rolling our own CMS.

 __Example__